RGLab/cytoqc/readme.md

-# cytoqc – A QC tool for openCyto
+# cytoqc – A standardization tool for openCyto

-*cytoqc* performs pre-cleaning, pre-gating and post-gating QC checks.
+*cytoqc* checks and standardizes channels, markers, keywords, gates of the cytodata .

 ``` r
 library(flowCore)